 But, as stated before, this branding of horror was never the intention of Becky Luker.
 In fact, she tried desperately to avoid the growing rumors of slamming doors and mysterious voices.
 The last thing she wanted was for her life project to be equated to a carnival sideshow, but much like a wildfire, it was beyond her control.
 It is said that the best form of advertising is word of mouth and the terrifying stories began to spread, viral verbiage that soon went beyond even the state’s borders.
 These were not paid advertisers planting seeds but actual patrons who had had encounters while staying at the family mortuary.

 One such account, verified by TAPS Ghost Hunters, is the voice of a little girl who seems to be daring the listener to come and find her.
 A chilling game of hide-and-seek and one which I’m sure she never loses.
 Another encounter is the sighting of a man dressed in a Victorian-era suit complimented with a top hat.
 This shadowy figure can often be seen lingering within a doorway or pacing the stairwell.
 Could this be F.C.
 Houghton?

-Upon my arrival, I was immediately taken in by the history of the house.
+Upon my arrival to The Stone Lion, I was immediately taken in by the history of the house.
 Much like a classic work of literature, it held a story filled with both tragedy and joy.